mvtea/mvtea.github.io/_pages/cv.md

 Work experience
 ======
-* Fall 2017 - Spring 2019: Researcher
-  * Wesleyan University, Department of Astronomy
-  * Worked on simulating the Solar Gravitational Lens (SGL)
-  * Supervisor: Dr. Seth Redfield

-* Summer 2019: Summer research fellow
-  * Wesleyan University, Department of Astronomy
-  * Worked on simulating the Solar Gravitational Lens
-  * Wrote a GR raytracing script to simulate images of exoplanets gravitationally lensed by the Sun
-  * Presented my work in a talk at KNAC @ Vassar, as a poster at Wesleyan
-  * Supervisor: Dr. Seth Redfield

 * Spring 2020 - present: Researcher
   * Wesleyan University, Department of Astronomy
   * Work on classifying ultraluminous x-ray (ULX) sources in the local universe using *Chandra*
   * Supervisor: Dr. Roy Kilgard

+* Fall 2019 - present: Student Director, Van Vleck Observatory
+  * Wesleyan University, Department of Astronomy
+  * Responsible for training, target selection and maintenance for VVO's 24" research telescopes
+  * Involved in installation of Unnamed 24" research telescope (Summer 2020; expected)

 * Summer 2020: Summer research fellow
   * Wesleyan University, Department of Astronomy
   * Worked on modelling ULX data from *Chandra*, classifying sources based on these fits
   * Presented my work in a talk at KNAC @ Williams (expected), as a poster at Wesleyan (expected)
   * Supervisor: Dr. Roy Kilgard

+* Summer 2019: Summer research fellow
+  * Wesleyan University, Department of Astronomy
+  * Worked on simulating the Solar Gravitational Lens (SGL)
+  * Wrote a GR raytracing script to simulate images of exoplanets gravitationally lensed by the Sun
+  * Presented my work in a talk at KNAC @ Vassar, as a poster at Wesleyan
+  * Supervisor: Dr. Seth Redfield

+* Fall 2017 - Spring 2019: Researcher
+  * Wesleyan University, Department of Astronomy
+  * Worked on simulating the Solar Gravitational Lens (SGL)
+  * Supervisor: Dr. Seth Redfield

 Skills
 ======